NASO7Y/Planning-a-Travel-Journey/README.md

 # Planning a Travel Journey
+---

-An interactive application that enables users to explore direct and indirect travel routes between various cities using car, train, or plane.
-This project integrates Prolog for knowledge representation and Python's Tkinter for the graphical user interface (GUI).
+**An interactive application that enables users to explore direct and indirect travel routes between various cities using car, train, or plane.
+This project integrates Prolog for knowledge representation and Python's Tkinter for the graphical user interface (GUI).**

 ## Features